AlGepe/OmniSnippets_JS/docs/generalTips/textStructure/editCalculatorText/textEditor/imageBlock.rst

 If you can't easily find the image or diagram you need for your calculator, or you've found a nice one but you can't use it due to licensing issues, why not use our **in-house graphic artist**.

-You can request a graphic by posting on the `#graphics <https://slack.com/app_redirect?channel=C02JPRQ1RKL>`_ Slack channel.
+You can request a graphic by filling in this `request form <https://forms.gle/kKrNNTXoMHjd8TRy8>`_.
+When ready, they will be posted on the `#graphics <https://slack.com/app_redirect?channel=C02JPRQ1RKL>`_ Slack channel.
 Please follow these guidelines when requesting graphics:

 * **One calculator per form**